-Although causes (eg, quinine sensitivity) or associations (eg, pregnancy) are clear in some patients, in most patients TTP-HUS appears suddenly and spontaneously without apparent cause.
+Although causes (eg, cyclosporine) or associations (eg, pregnancy) are clear in some patients, in most patients TTP-HUS appears suddenly and spontaneously without apparent cause.
 TTP-HUS is often indistinguishable, even with renal biopsy, from syndromes that cause identical thrombotic microangiopathies (eg, preeclampsia, systemic sclerosis, accelerated hypertension, acute renal allograft rejection).

 Testing for ADAMTS13 activity is appropriate in patients with suspected TTP-HUS, except in children who have typical diarrhea-associated HUS.
 Although the results of ADAMTS13 testing do not affect initial treatment, results are important prognostically.

-Typical diarrhea-associated HUS in children caused by enterohemorrhagic infection usually spontaneously remits and is treated with supportive care and not plasma exchange; over half of patients require renal dialysis.
-In other cases, untreated TTP-HUS is almost always fatal.
+Typical diarrhea-associated HUS in children caused by enterohemorrhagic infection usually spontaneously remits and is treated with supportive care and not antibiotics or plasma exchange; over half of patients require renal dialysis.
+Untreated TTP is almost always fatal.
 With plasma exchange, however, > 85% of patients recover completely.